 Another thing to consider is that your clients might not share the same enthusiasm as you about the design.
 Showing them an early version means that you haven’t wasted your time doing something that you’re not going to use.

-Finally, share your vision with the rest of the team.
+Finally, share your vision with the rest of your team.
 Make sure that developers know what approach you’re trying to take and that what you’re asking for is something that they are capable of doing.